helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 |8-6| This 3 bits belong to GPIO PIN 2 | Read and write |
 |5-3| This 3 bits belong to GPIO PIN 1 | Read and write |
 |2-0| This 3 bits belong to GPIO PIN 0 | Read and write |

+The User Manual says when we set the three bits corresponding each pin